 Construction activities which result in land disturbance of equal to or greater than one (1) acre, or less than one (1) acre if they are part of a larger common plan of development or sale that totals at least one (1) acre, are required to obtain the Oklahoma Department of Environmental Quality’s (DEQ’s) OKR10 permit.

 The OKR10 permit does not include the discharges from construction activity which are related to oil and gas extraction, agricultural purposes, or located in Indian Country lands.
 Obtaining OKR10 coverage fulfills your permit requirements on the state level; local municipalities are separate entities and may have different permit requirements.

 - First familiarize yourself with all the requirements in the OKR10 permit and develop a stormwater pollution prevention plan (SWP3) for your project.

-- You will be notified by ODEQ if more information is required.
+- You will be notified by DEQ if more information is required.
 Once you receive your authorization you may begin your project.
 Your OKR10 permit does not cover any stormwater discharges that occur before your permit is issued.
 While your project progresses, be sure you are following all the inspection, maintenance, training, and stabilization requirements as discussed in OKR10.

 The EPA’s guide and template for SWP3s, correction action report forms, inspection report templates can be found here.
 In addition DEQ has also developed stormwater templates which are available for download here.